Meonako/PhoenixManager/README.md

 - Why named "Phoenix Manger"?
 > Because my CREW name is "PHOENIX"
 - Why GO?
-> TBH I like Python because it's easy to write and understand but it DOES NOT compile down to .exe that can execute quickly by just simply double click
+> TBH I like Python because it's easy to write and understand but it DOES NOT compile down to .exe that can execute quickly by just simply double click.\n
 > Of course there's a way but that's too much work to be done so I choose GO